High-Performance-IO/CAPIO-CL/README.md

 ### Requirements & dependencies
 - C++17 or greater
 - Cmake 3.15 or newer
-- [nlohmann/json](https://github.com/nlohmann/json) to parse JSON config files
+- [danielaparker/jsoncons](https://github.com/danielaparker/jsoncons) to parse, serialize and validate CAPIO-CL JSON config files
 - [GoogleTest](https://github.com/google/googletest) for automated testing

 All dependencies are fetched automatically by CMake — no manual setup required.